msh2481/thesis/notes/ideas.md

     - environment where optimal action is encoded as XOR of k signals
     - envrironment with noise signals where at t * i period i-th stock price grows by a lot (so that the optimal strategy, without knowing exactly which stock will grow, is to diversify, and diversify in terms of money, not shares)
+- select the best practices for optimization
+    - Lookahead
+    - Cautious optimizers
+    - Weight averaging
+    - Sphere GPT
+    - x-LSTM
+    - other stuff from the saved ones